When it comes to skin, we need to go back to basics to think on a minuscule

-The view that OXIDATIVE STRESS and FREE RADICAL DAMAGE is a major cause of degeneration and disease, really means we have to begin to look at ourselves on a much deeper level, especially if we want healthy cells and to slow down the ageing process.
+The view that oxidative stress and free radical damage is a major cause of degeneration and disease means that we have to begin to look at ourselves on a much deeper level, especially if we want healthy cells and slow down the ageing process.

 How do you get free radicals?

-Oxygen is life and breathing in oxygen is essential in order for the body to function correctly and survive.
+Oxygen is life, and breathing in oxygen is essential for your body to function correctly and survive.

-When these free radicals lose an electron they go on the hunt for a new one and steal it from a healthy cell in order to become stable.
-When an unstable cell steals an electron from a healthy cell, the healthy cell now becomes damaged and it goes looking for another electron to make itself complete.
+When these free radicals lose an electron, they go on the hunt for a new one; they steal the electron from the healthy cell to become stable.
+When an unstable cell steals an electron from a healthy cell, the healthy cell now becomes damaged, and it goes looking for another electron to make itself complete.

 You now have this vicious cycle of unhealthy cells replacing missing electrons, which wreaks havoc on the skin and internally.

 Oxidative stress occurs when you combine free radicals with oxygen, and the free radicals are greater than the body’s ability to detoxify them.

 When oxidative stress occurs, these free radicals can cause premature ageing, breaking down collagen and elastin the essential proteins that support your skin, preventing it from sagging.